AudtheiaOfficial/audtheia-environmental-monitoring/n8n-workflows/daily-reporter/README.md

 # Daily Reporter N8N Workflow
-Automated generation of publication-quality environmental intelligence reports using 5 specialized AI agents powered by OpenAI GPT-4o.
+Automated generation of publication-quality environmental intelligence reports using 5 specialized AI agents.

 ## Overview
 The Daily Reporter Workflow synthesizes species observation data from the past 24 hours into comprehensive PDF reports suitable for institutional audiences (NOAA, MBARI, conservation organizations).
+Time interval of automated reports can be customized to user preference.
 The workflow employs 5 specialized AI agents that analyze different domains, then integrates their findings into a cohesive narrative with professional formatting, embedded imagery, and FAIR data compliance.

 <div align="center">
   <img src="assets/report-generator.gif" width="900" alt="Daily Reporter workflow">